Explore three national parks and two national monuments on this breathtaking, 1,761-mile Denver to Yellowstone road trip.

 In the park, take Trail Ridge Road, the country’s highest continuously paved road, over the Continental Divide.
 After exploring the park, head north to Cheyenne and Laramie, Wyo., giving you easy access to the scenic route through the Snowy Range Mountains.
 Stop in Saratoga, Wyo., for a dip in hot springs and then on to small authentic towns like Wheatland, Casper, Buffalo, Ten Sleep and Cody.

-From Cody, you’ll enter Yellowstone’s East Entrance.
+From Cody, you’ll enter Yellowstone National Park.
 Drive south to Grand Teton National Park and Jackson,Wyo., where you’ll find unparalleled scenery and a lively town.
 Continue south to the uncrowded Fossil Butte National Monument, Flaming Gorge National Recreation Area and Dinosaur National Monument with entrances in Vernal, Utah, and Dinosaur, Colo.
 Afterwards, head east to Denver.

 Road Trip Map